SHNakajima/unicode-escape-paste/README.md

 # Features

-Convert and paste the text on the clipboard
+Convert and paste the clipboard text into a 6-digit Unicode escape sequence

 # Requirements